Felice Rosser

 Felice Rosser (born Detroit, Michigan) is a singer, songwriter, bass player, actor and writer.
 She now lives and works in New York.
 She is known for her powerful and emotional voice, her musical skill as a bass player and as a singer and songwriter.
 She also performs as an actress.

 Education

-She attended Cass Technical High School in Detroit before enrolling at Barnard College in New York City.
+She attended the Roeper School and Cass Technical High School in Detroit before enrolling at Barnard College in New York City.

 Career

 Music

 Rosser's musical career began playing bass in bands with singer/guitarist deerfrance and performance artist and writer jennifer jazz.
 She became interested in playing reggae music and joined Sistren, an all-female band led by drummer Annette Brissett.
 She has played with many musicians and artists including Bush Tetras, Jean-Michel Basquiat, Gary Lucas and Ari Up of the Slits.
 Rosser leads Faith, a group that includes guitarist Nao Hakamada.
 Faith has released a 7-inch "Like Springtime b/w Lost", and 2 CD's 2001's Time to Fall in Love Again and 2007's A Place Where Love Can Grow on Cool Baby Music.
 Faith also has a song "Time to Fall in Love Again" in the film “The Substitute part 2.”